 - Operate each section for a minimum of 400 hours over 32 consecutive weeks.
 Programs operating at least 800 hours over 32 consecutive weeks are prioritized. - Admit children of all learning abilities who are four years old before Aug.
-1st, 2023. - Prioritize 50% of slots in each section for children whose family's household income is less than 60% of state median income and/or children who have an identified developmental delay or disability. - Charge tuition based on Best in Class sliding fee scale (unless tuition fees are less or waived). - Be willing to admit children who receive child care assistance. - Maintain teaching staff to child ratio, 1 teaching staff to every 10 children. - Comply with current North Dakota requirements related to qualifications, training, and professional development of staff delivering services. - Participate in 15 hours of early childhood specific professional development (lead teachers are required). - Adhere to expectations established by HHS for coaching, monitoring, fiscal oversight, and data collection/reporting (Teaching Strategies GOLD). - Incorporate at least ten hours of research-based family engagement (Ex.
-Teaching Strategies Ready Rosie). - Ensure families are aware of Best in Class family participation components.
+1st, 2024. - Prioritize 50% of the slots in each section to assure inclusion of all children.
+See section Enrollment/Randomized Selection Process for more information. - Charge tuition based on Best in Class sliding fee scale (unless tuition fees are less or waived). - Be willing to admit children who receive child care assistance. - Maintain teaching staff to child ratio, 1 teaching staff to every 10 children. - Comply with current North Dakota requirements related to qualifications, training, and professional development of staff delivering services. - Participate in 15 hours of early childhood specific professional development (lead teachers are required). - Adhere to expectations established by HHS for coaching, monitoring, fiscal oversight, and data collection/reporting (Teaching Strategies GOLD). - Incorporate at least ten hours of research-based family engagement (Ex.
+Teaching Strategies Ready Rosie).

-- Purchase materials and equipment with awarded funds to meet Best in Class Environment Standards upon completion of an environment needs list. - Use Teaching Strategies GOLD[®] for ongoing observation and assessment under HHS Teaching Strategies[TM] license. - Implement a research-based curriculum of the program's choosing.
+- Ensure families are aware of Best in Class family participation components. - Purchase materials and equipment with awarded funds to meet Best in Class Environment Standards upon completion of an environment needs list. - Use Teaching Strategies GOLD® for ongoing observation and assessment under HHS Teaching StrategiesTM license. - Implement a research-based curriculum of the program's choosing.
 Creative Curriculum is offered to participants at no cost. - Coordinate and/or offer onsite health screenings and referrals (developmental, hearing, vision, dental & physical).
 Screenings are to be completed no sooner than six months prior to the first day of attendance and no later than November 30th. - Participate in programmatic research, including randomized studies that examine core components of program design and program outcomes.